 Children love dirt!
 Gardening is a perfect excuse to get dirty!
 Ann Sanders of A Green Hand shared her easy to implement step-by-step guide to creating a nourishing vegetable garden with your children.
-Gardening is one of the major part of Practical Life activities children learn to master in Montessori environment.
-In addition to presenting amazing health benefits, gardening allows children to be engaged in the process that does not produce immediate result.
-This teaches children to be patient and provides incredible feeling of accomplishment allowing them to fully enjoy fruits of the their labour.
+Gardening is one of the major part of Practical Life activities children learn to master in the Montessori environment.
+In addition to presenting amazing health benefits, gardening allows children to be engaged in the process that does not produce immediate results.
+This teaches children to be patient and provides an incredible feeling of accomplishment allowing them to fully enjoy fruits of their labour.

 Many mothers have difficulties making their kids eat vegetables.
-A surefire method to address this difficulty is to make kids grow their own vegetable.
+A surefire method to address this difficulty is to make kids grow their own vegetables.
 Your own vegetable garden may be too challenging for your kid to handle.
 So, how to make a vegetable garden for kids.

 Why a vegetable garden?
 Vegetables germinate and grow quickly and they can be immediately eaten after harvesting.
 With that said, your kid will enjoy having his own vegetable garden, planting seeds, watching them sprout and grow, watering, cultivating, adding organic fertilizer and finally harvesting their own produce and eating them.